tony-waters/tony-waters.github.io/_posts/2026-03-03-demo-spring-rest-app.md

 The application services are split between [`CustomerCommandService`]() and [`CustomerQueryService`]().

 `CustomerCommandService` talks directly to the `Customer` aggregate root to apply changes to the data using Command objects.
 One outcome of this approach is you can end up with a lot of Command objects, since the recomendation is usually to use one object per command.
-These simple data carriers can be represented with `records` for simplicity.
+These simple data carriers can be represented with `records` for convenience.

 `CustomerQueryService` uses its [`CustomerQueryRepository`]() and JPQL, avoiding the domain model entirely.
 The Query side returns projections in the form of `record`s.